 The Prefect spoke the command.

-The final golem—there was just one this time, and that would be more than enough—was too large to enter the chamber from the offices like its predecessors had done.
+The final machina—there was just one this time, and that would be more than enough—was too large to enter the chamber from the offices like its predecessors had done.
 It appeared instead in the tall, arched double-doorways at the rear of the gallery.
 An onerous creaking-open of the twin oak panels heralded its arrival.

 It stood motionless, framed within the ten-foot archway, its skull mere inches from the top.
 From Jules’s vantage point, it looked like a mountain of blackest black, framed in a weird blue light whose source was unclear.
 Its anthropomorphic outline was articulated by its red-glowing aurichalcum skeleton, which, while embedded deeply for its own protection, wasn’t enclosed by its plating like its fellows’ had been.
 Among adamantine’s many properties was its ability to dampen mana flow.
-To enclose the mana-conducting aurichalcum veins fully within the celestial metal would have cut off the force that animated the golem.
+To enclose the mana-conducting aurichalcum veins fully within the celestial metal would have cut off the force that animated the machina.

 The automaton began its approach, its heavy steps vibrating the floor of the chamber.
 Its movements were surprisingly organic, not stilted and robotic like those of the ebony or iron constructs.